Graffino/Clear-Floats-Button/readme.txt

 - Changed plugin so we don't have inline styles.

 == Upgrade Notice ==

+= 1.1.0 =
+Fixes conflicts with certain themes.

 = 1.0.7 =
 Fixes an issue that prevented the plugin from working in Internet Explorer.